vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu Dec 31 02:23:24 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Jan  1 02:25:49 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER